Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### Tue 08 Feb 2022

+- We went over exercise 7 on rewrite grammars.
+- We reviewed chapter 3 of Hutton.
+- Dakotah presented on the piecewise-local expression builder (pleb) [slides](readings/pleb.pdf)
+- For Thursday
+  - Review class materials and begin reading section 4 of Hutton if so inclined.

 ### Thu 03 Feb 2022

 - Today we finished the handout on rewrite grammars.
 - We reviewed chapter 2 of Hutton.
+- I reviewed a bit of what is known if we think of natural languages as formal grammars in slides 14-15 of [this talk](readings/umcp-cogsci-may2010.beamer.pdf).
 - For Tuesday
   - For fun, work on exercise 7 in the [the handout on formal languages and grammars](readings/rewrite-grammars.pdf)